 Addressing occupational violence and aggression in healthcare

-If you’ve been paying attention to WorkSafe advertisements in the past year, you will have noticed the campaign ‘It’s Never OK’ has been rolling out across television, print, and online medias.
+If you’ve been paying attention to WorkSafe advertisements in the past year, you will have noticed the campaign ‘It’s Never OK’ has been rolling out across television, print, and online media.
 This campaign is a collaboration between WorkSafe Victoria and The Department of Health and Human Services to create more awareness around the occupational violence experienced by healthcare workers across the state.

 Wilson Security are proud to work closely with workplaces across the healthcare industry, creating tailored security plans to protect workers from abuse.